tomcritchlow/tomcritchlow.github.io/wiki/drafts/2024-03-04-linkedin-brand.md

 2. We're realizing that social media is bad for your health
 3. Online education is *still* just getting started

+We need a new vision for work and LinkedIn is primed.
 Here's a proposal for a little big idea that would completely re-shape LinkedIn's brand and place in the world:

 ## LinkedIn, not a social network but a ***Learning Network***